Alec Baldwin is winning in new 'SNL' role as Donald Trump

 He railed about U.S. jobs fleeing to "Chi-naah."

-He sputtered that "my microphone is broken," and pointing to his opponent, insisted, "She broke it with Obama."
+He sputtered that "my microphone is broken," and pointed to his opponent, insisting, "She broke it with Obama."

 "Wrong!"
 "Wrong!"
 "Shut up!" he interrupted repeatedly.